It’s Wednesday night , so this series continues.

 I headed for the bus station, walking down the beautiful brick sidewalk along my street.
-(I miss my amazing Boston apartment/neighborhood.)
-I’m walking along, really feeling dizzy.
+I’m feeling dizzy.
 I have to stop a couple of times to catch my breath and get reoriented.
 (And this is not a long walk.
 It’s less than 1/2 a mile.)
-I hold onto little fences along the street at points along the way.
+I hold onto little fences by the sidewalk along the way.

-When someone is struggling to walk this much, they probably should see a doctor.
+When someone is struggling this much to walk, they probably should see a doctor.
 Yeah, I know.
 I don’t know what I was thinking at the time.
-I guess maybe I thought there was nothing else anyone could do for me, or maybe I just didn’t want to be a problem kid or something.
-Who knows?
+I guess maybe I thought there was nothing else anyone could do for me, or maybe I just didn’t want to be a problem kid or something…

 Not surprisingly, I go down before I reach the bus station.
-When I come to, there are two sweet girls on the phone getting help.
+I open my eyes to two sweet girls on the phone getting help.
 They wait with me until an ambulance comes.
 Back I go to Tufts Medical Center.
-When I get there, the nurses and I joke about how the ambulance was door to door delivery service for me and my thank you cards.
+When I get there, the nurses and I joke about how the ambulance was a door to door delivery service for me and my thank you cards.

 My blood pressure and heart rate were taken.
 Not surprisingly, they were both super low.
-(I don’t remember the exact numbers (or have my charts or anything), so for those of you medicine-y types who like specific numbers… sorry.)
+(I don’t remember the exact numbers, so for those of you medicine-y types who like specific numbers… sorry.)

-I get hooked up to an IV of – I don’t know, salt?
+I get hooked up to an IV of – I don’t know, saline?
 Whatever blood pressure raising IV cocktail doctors give you, that’s what I had.

 They kept me overnight for observation, which drove me crazy.
-I can’t remember a time I’d ever called off of work in my life (before this month it happened – considering I’d just called out of another show earlier in the month).
-All of a sudden, in a span of 2 or 3 weeks, I called out from 6 performances of a show, and a tape day for a TV show.
+I can’t remember a time I’d ever called off of work (before this month – considering I’d just called out of another show earlier, blegh).
+All of a sudden, in a span of 2 or so weeks, I called out from 6 performances of a show, and a tape day for a TV show.
 Who am I?